WordPress Auto Update: The Definitive Guide

 Fortify your business continuity with foolproof WordPress backups.
 No data loss, no downtime — just secure, seamless operation.

-So what is the solution?
 You want WordPress to update automatically—because it is a critical maintenance task—without the risk of downtime.

-What are WordPress auto updates?
+What are updates?

-The improvements often include security updates, vulnerability patches, bug fixes, performance improvements, and new features.
-For instance, an update could add support for an additional language, patch a cross-site scripting vulnerability, or indeed automate updates for WordPress.
+For instance, an update could add support for an additional language to a theme, patch a cross-site scripting vulnerability in a plugin, or even automate updates for WordPress.

 WordPress releases come in a few flavours: major, minor, and dev updates.

-In both cases, WordPress core files are changed.
-This means, the wp-includes and wp-admin directories, and some of the contents of the wp-content directory as well.
 Standalone core files like the .htaccess file will be overwritten as well.
 The wp-config file is a rare exception, because no WordPress releases actually have a wp-config file.
 It is generated dynamically during installation from a template file, wp-config-sample.

 How to enable WordPress automatic updates

-Manage WordPress auto update with a plugin
+Option 1: Manage WordPress auto update with a plugin

 1. Create a BlogVault account, and set up your site to sync.
 It will take a few minutes to take the first backup, especially if your site is particularly large.